 Agency workers

-Employers should treat agency workers in the same way as other employees.
+Employers should treat agency workers in the same way as other workers.

 When an agency worker starts their assignment, the employer or agency should: